 The Vizio P Series 2017 can display 60fps content without stutter, but stutter may be visible with 24p movies - especially if they have wide panning shots.
 This is a result of the fast response time, which results in very little blur to smooth between frames.

-The Vizio P Series 2017 can display 24p movies without judder only when the movies are played from 24p sources, like DVD and Blu-ray players and this without the need to turn on any related option.
+The Vizio P Series 2017 can display 24p movies without judder when movies are played from 24p sources, like DVD and Blu-ray players, or from the native apps, and this without the need to turn on any related option.
 When 24p movies are played either from a 60p or 60i sources (like cable or satellite boxes), The TV can't remove completely judder as seen in this picture even when 'Pure Cinema' is turned on.
 This is a bit odd, as the 2016 Vizio P Series was able to remove judder without issues with the previous firmware.
 This may be a firmware issue and we will keep track of it and update the results of the test if it is fixed in the future.

 The Vizio P Series 2017 has a 120Hz panel without support for more advanced features such as FreeSync.